August 23, 2025 (5mo ago) — last updated January 12, 2026 (10d ago)

 Key Data Points to Track

-To get started, don't try to boil the ocean.
-Just focus on a few core metrics that give you an objective view of how your resources are actually being used.
-This information becomes the bedrock for every smart decision you make from here on out.
+Start with a few core metrics that give you an objective view of how your resources are actually being used:

-- Resource Utilization Rate: This is simply the percentage of time your people spend on billable or productive work versus their total available hours.
-If it’s consistently too high, you’re looking at burnout.
+• Resource Utilization Rate: Percentage of time your people spend on billable or productive work versus their total available hours.
+If it’s consistently too high, you’re facing burnout.
 If it’s too low, you’ve got talent sitting on the bench.

-- Task Effort Variance: How long did you think a task would take versus how long it actually took?
-A big gap here is a red flag.
-It could point to bad estimates, unexpected problems, or even skill gaps that need to be addressed before the next project.
+• Task Effort Variance: How long you estimated a task would take versus how long it actually took.
+A big gap here is a red flag for bad estimates or skill mismatches.

 By keeping a close eye on these metrics, you create a powerful feedback loop.
-Every project gives you new data, making your next round of allocation decisions a little sharper and more effective than the last.
+Every project gives you new data, making your next round of allocation decisions sharper and more effective.

 From Raw Data to Strategic Insights